MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/openquery-macro-action.md

 The **OpenQuery** action is similar to double-clicking the query in the Navigation Pane, or right-clicking the query in the Navigation Pane and selecting a view.
 With this action you can select additional options.

-**Tips**
+> [!TIP]

-  - You can drag a query from the Navigation Pane to a macro action row.
+> - You can drag a query from the Navigation Pane to a macro action row.
 This automatically creates an **OpenQuery** action that opens the query in Datasheet view.
 Switching to Design view while the query is open removes the **Data Mode** argument setting for the query.
 This setting isn't in effect even if the user returns to Datasheet view.

-  - If you don't want to display the system messages that normally appear when an action query is run (indicating it is an action query and showing how many records will be affected), you can use the **SetWarnings** action to suppress the display of these messages.
+> - If you don't want to display the system messages that normally appear when an action query is run (indicating it is an action query and showing how many records will be affected), you can use the **SetWarnings** action to suppress the display of these messages.

 To run the **OpenQuery** action in a Visual Basic for Applications (VBA) module, use the **OpenQuery** method of the **DoCmd** object.